z0mbieparade/b0t/README.md

 ## Bot Commands
 A list of all of the currently available commands.
+You can also type [bot_nick] -o or -v to have the bot say it's owner or version.

 ###Other Commands
 general commands that don't have a specific category